ec-europa/toolkit/docs/guide/commands.rst

-   toolkit:check-version               Check the Toolkit version. toolkit:code-review                 Execute all or specific tools for static testing. toolkit:complock-check              Check if 'composer.lock' exists on the project root folder. toolkit:component-check             Check composer for components that are not whitelisted/blacklisted. toolkit:create-dump                 [tk-cdump] Export the local snapshot. toolkit:download-dump               [tk-ddump] Download database snapshot. toolkit:fix-permissions             Run script to fix permissions (experimental).
+   toolkit:check-version               Check the Toolkit version. toolkit:code-review                 Execute all or specific tools for static testing. toolkit:complock-check              Check if 'composer.lock' exists on the project root folder. toolkit:component-check             [tk-components] Check composer for components that are not whitelisted/blacklisted. toolkit:create-dump                 [tk-cdump] Export the local snapshot. toolkit:download-dump               [tk-ddump] Download database snapshot. toolkit:fix-permissions             Run script to fix permissions (experimental).